Entanglement negativity between separated regions in quantum critical systems: Introduction

-{\bf Introduction.---}Quantum critical groundstates, such as the $d$-dimensional transverse-field Ising model at its transition, possess algebraically decaying correlation functions at large separations.
+Quantum critical groundstates, such as the $d$-dimensional transverse-field Ising model at its transition, possess algebraically decaying correlation functions at large separations.
 It is thus natural to ask whether this translates to the amount of entanglement between separated subregions.
-Remarkably, for general bosonic conformal field theories (CFTs) in one spatial dimension, it was shown that that this is not the case: the logarithmic negativity (LN), which is a proper entanglement monotone \cite{VW02} contrary to the entanglement entropy, decays faster than any power \cite{CCT12, CCT13}.
-In higher dimensions, this was shown to hold for the non-interacting scalar field~\cite{klco2021entanglement,klco2021geometric} as well as for resonating valence-bond states~\cite{parez2023separability} on arbitrary lattices (in agreement with continuum results~\cite{Boudreault:2021pgj}).
-But can it be true for all highly-correlated CFTs in any dimension?
+Remarkably, for general bosonic conformal field theories (CFTs) in one spatial dimension, it was shown that this is not the case: the logarithmic negativity (LN) \cite{VW02}, which is a proper entanglement monotone \cite{plenio2005logarithmic} contrary to the entanglement entropy, decays faster than any power \cite{CCT12, CCT13}.
+In higher dimensions, this was shown to hold for the non-interacting scalar field~\cite{klco2021entanglement,klco2021geometric} as well as for resonating valence-bond (RVB) states~\cite{parez2023separability} on arbitrary lattices (in agreement with continuum results~\cite{Boudreault:2021pgj}).
+But can it be true for all highly correlated quantum critical systems in any dimension?

-We show that the answer is yes by using (i) exact properties of the 2-spin reduced density matrix in the $d$-dimensionsal quantum Ising model, (ii) a non-perturbative expansion of twist operators in general CFTs.
-However, it is not the end of the story for CFTs that contain local fermion operators, like massless Majorana or Dirac fermions.
+We show that the answer is yes by using (i) exact properties of the 2-spin reduced density matrix in the $d$-dimensionsal quantum Ising model, and (ii) a non-perturbative expansion of twist operators in general CFTs.
+However, it is not the end of the story for systems that contain local fermion operators, such as massless Majorana or Dirac fermions.
 For such fermionic theories another definition of the LN was introduced \cite{SSR17} that takes into account the fact that physical density matrices must respect fermion parity.
-In fermionic CFTs, we find that this alternative LN, a proper entanglement monotone for fermions \cite{shapourian2019entanglement}, decays algebraically.
+In fermionic quantum critical systems, we find that this alternative LN, a proper entanglement monotone for fermions \cite{shapourian2019entanglement}, decays algebraically.